cvghivebrain/s1-256kB/README.md

 Removed unused Sonic sprites and animations. | 488924 | -7462
 Used single index for Sonic's mappings and DPLCs. | 488810 | -114
 Cleaned up SYZ objects. | 488506 | -304
-Target | 262144 |
+Cleaned up title cards and title screen.
+TM is now part of the logo instead of its own object. | 487792 | -714 Target | 262144 |

 ## Credits